Harurow/sublime_markingchangedrows/README.md

 Options
 ========
-you can use an icon instead of the default 'dot' ,check ``MarkingChangedRows.py``.
+you can use any icon image you want instead of the default 'dot' ,check default settings.

 ## How to Install ##